Wednesday 21st September 2016

 Our Photograph of Scotland today is of Glasgow University Cloisters (also known as The Undercroft) connect the East and West quadrangles and lead inside the Gilbert Scott Building to the stunning Bute Hall, where the University’s graduation ceremonies are held, and the Hunterian Museum.
 With their fluted columns and transverse ribbed vault, these impressive archways are an iconic part of the University, and have been seen onscreen in many films and TV shows including Cloud Atlas and Taggart…and I think they are stunning!

-As always It’s a pleasure to have your company this Monday 31st October 2016 , and as I always say, it’s great to have someone to talk too in the wee hours as I write…And I do mean it when I say Thank you for your comments and memories please keep them coming..
-Have a comfortable and safe day, but please remember it’s a dangerous world we live in, be safe out there.. now I don’t know about you but I’m off to the kitchen to get myself another cup of coffee, Colombian of course…I made enough for you too..
+As always It’s a pleasure to have your company I hope this Wednesday the 21st September, brings you all you wish for and more and as I always say, it’s great to have company in the wee hours as I write…And I do mean it when I say Thank you for your comments and memories please keep them coming..
+Have a comfortable and safe day, but please remember it’s a dangerous world we live in, be safe out there.. just read the newspapers, now I don’t know about you but I’m off to the kitchen to get myself another cup of coffee, Colombian of course…I made enough for you too..
 Want one??